 Rates also vary by sarcoma type.
 They are higher when sarcoma starts in an arm or leg.

-Bone sarcoma: About 70% of patients — adults and children — survive at least five years after diagnosis compared with people who don't have bone sarcoma.
-For osteosarcoma, the most common type, the relative survival rate ranges from 60-80% if the cancer is caught before it spreads.
+Bone sarcoma: Roughly 80% of patients — adults and children — survive at least five years after diagnosis compared with people who don't have bone sarcoma.
+For osteosarcoma, the most common type (though a rare cancer overall), the relative survival rate is about 75% if the cancer is caught before it spreads.

 Symptoms of sarcoma